entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Carboniferous).md

 Afanasieva, M. S., & Kononova, L. I. (2009).
 Late Tournaisian radiolarians and conodonts from the Orenburg Region, Russia.
 Carboniferous Type Sections in Russia and Potential Global Stratotypes, 18-47.

 Lebedev, O. A. (1996).
-Fish assemblages in the Tournaisian-Viséan environments of the East European Platform.
+Fish assemblages in the Tournaisian-Visean environments of the East European Platform.
 Geological Society, London, Special Publications, 107(1), 387-415.

 Makhlina, M. H., et al. (1975).
 Field excursion guidebook for the Carboniferous sections of the Moscow Basin.
 Nauka.